mrluc/macros.coffee/README.md

     assign_xyz 12

+## ... why???

+I wrote this because I really, REALLY wanted to write macros in CoffeeScript.
+In Ruby, the buy-in to message-passing goes deep, and you can override most of the language, but in JS/CS metaprogramming is limited to tricks on `this`.

-(I wrote this because no one else has.
-If you want to fork it and make it better, or build a substantially more 'real' implementation, I'll probably use yours without a qualm.)
+If you want to fork this and make it better, or build a substantially more 'heavy-duty' implementation, I'll probably end up using yours.